zhangyk8/npDRDeriv/README.md

-# npDRDeriv
-Nonparametric Doubly Robust Inference on Dose-Response Curve and its Derivative
+# Nonparametric Doubly Robust Inference on Derivative of Dose-Response Curve